JakobK25/AutoCipher/README.md

 ~~~

 ### Encrypting a Message
--Enter encrypt when prompted
+- Enter encrypt when prompted
--Type the message you want to encrypt
+- Type the message you want to encrypt
--Save the generated key and encrypted message
+- Save the generated key and encrypted message

 ### Decrypting a Message
 Enter decrypt when prompted